katerina-bi/Efood__BI_Project/README.md

 ## efoodBiProject
-This repo includes all the necessary files required for efood assignment.
+This repository includes all the necessary files and data required in order to replicate the efood assignment.
 ## General Information

 ## Instructions